taka-yamakoshi/TelephoneGame/analysis/README.md

 # Analysis

-This directory contains several R Notebooks and scripts to reproduce our analysis workflow.

-* `chain_analytics.Rmd` checks convergence and auto-correlation of the Gibbs & MH chains
-* `corpus_comparison.Rmd` examines the extent to which samples generated from BERT match statistics of its training corpus
-* `behavioral_experiment.Rmd` analyses the sentence judgements provided by human participants
-  * `gen_stims.Rmd` was used to select balanced sets of sentences to show to participants
+## Subdirectories

+The sub directory `RNotebooks` contains the R notebooks for running analyses and producing figures.
+The sub directory `demo` contains scripts for creating the demo video and the interactive webpage.

 ## Computing corpus features

-Our corpus distribution analyses rely on computing different metrics on different corpora.
-These are extracted by `CountFreq.py`.
+`CountFreq.py` extracts different linguistic features (POS/TAG/DEP etc.) for different corpora.

 First, set the environment variables for wikipedia, bookcorpus, or BERT data.

-For example,
+For example, set `WIKI_PATH` to be the path to the wikipedia corpus
 ```{python3}
 export WIKI_PATH='YOUR PATH TO WIKICORPUS'
 ```